qbead/qbeadWebsite/content/book/basics.md

 receive instructions.
 Through our activities, we will rarely need anything more sophisticated in `setup`.

-Finally, let us turn on an LED, by simply adding a single command to the
+Finally, let us turn on an LED, by simply adding a single command to the block of code we started above.

 ```c++
 #include "SpinWearables.h"